Cray-HPE/docs-csm/operations/iuf/workflows/upgrade_csm_and_additional_products_with_iuf.md

 The IUF upgrade workflow is now complete.
 Exit any typescript sessions created during the upgrade procedure and remove any installation artifacts, if desired.

-## Description of CSM upgrade hooks

-The hooks below are automatically executed when CSM is being upgraded with IUF.

-- CSM upgrade prerequisites

-   CSM upgrade prerequisites are executed in a hook run before `pre-install-check`.
-This executes steps that are dependencies for later CSM upgrade steps.
-   This includes some service chart upgrades, uploading base NCN images to be used later in `prepare-images`, and other setup steps.
-   The specific script that is being executed is `/usr/share/doc/csm/upgrade/scripts/upgrade/prerequisites.sh`.

-- Upgrade of CSM services and validation of CSM health

-   The upgrade of CSM services and validation of CSM health are performed in a hook executed before `management-nodes-rollout`.
-This hook is only executed before the first NCN is upgraded.
-   The specific script that executes the CSM services upgrade is `/usr/share/doc/csm/upgrade/scripts/upgrade/csm-upgrade.sh`.

-- Application of networking changes, CoreDNS anti-affinity, upgrade of the Kubernetes control plane

-   The application of networking changes and CoreDNS anti-affinity changes along with the upgrade of the Kubernetes control plane is performed in a hook executed after `deploy-product`.
-   The specific scripts executed as part of this hook are `/srv/cray/scripts/common/apply-networking-manifests.sh`, `/usr/share/doc/csm/upgrade/scripts/k8s/apply-coredns-pod-affinity.sh`, and `/usr/share/doc/csm/upgrade/scripts/k8s/upgrade_control_plane.sh`.

-   > **NOTE** During the Kubernetes control plane upgrade, if Kubernetes audit logging is enabled, local audit log configuration changes will be lost as the audit log configuration will be reset to defaults defined in [Audit Logs](../../security_and_authentication/Audit_Logs.md).